prashikl007/Reflectance_Spectrophotometer_Spectrum_Analyzer_with_Deep_Learning/README.md

-# Visible Spectrum Analyzer with Deep Learning
+# Relfection Spectrophotometer Spectrum Analyzer with Deep Learning
 script to analyze the visible spectrum of element from camera to corresponding wavelengths.
 ![This is an image](https://github.com/prashikl007/Visible_Spectrum_Analyzer_with_Deep_Learning/blob/main/al%20foil.jpg)